Pavel-Hrdina/Zettlkasten/Journal/2023-Sep-29 - Daily Stoic Reflection.md

 ### Evening

 > [!quote]
 > Let not sleep descend on your weary eyes before having reviewed every action of the day.
 Where did I go wrong?
 What did I do right?
 What did I leave undone?
-Starting here, review your actions, and afterwards, Blame yourself for what is badly done, and rejoice in the good.
+Starting here, review your actions, and afterward, blame yourself for what is badly done, and rejoice in the good.

 1. What did I do well today?